Validated Patterns

 MLOps Credit Card Fraud Detection use case

-• Build and train models in RHODS to detect credit card fraud
+• Build, train and serve models in RHOAI to detect credit card fraud

 Background